LeaVerou/lea.verou.me/2025/north-star-ui/index.md

 ## Conclusion

-Hopefully by now you’re convinced about the value of starting product design tasks by envision what the NSUI would be, but in case you are not, here’s a recap of the benefits:
+Hopefully by now you’re convinced that it is worthwhile to begin product problems by fleshing out the North Star.
+If not, here’s a recap of the benefits:

 1. Simplifies problem solving, by breaking down hard product problems into more manageable components.
 2. Facilitates team alignment and helps build consensus.